City of Milwaukee Wind Turbine

-The City of Milwaukee's Environmental Collaboration Office (ECO), formerly Office of Environmental Sustainability, and the Port of Milwaukee partnered to install a Northern Power 100 KW wind turbine at the Port's administration building near the shore of lake Michigan.
-The turbine provides more than 100% of the electricity needs of the administration building.
-Since the installation on February 27, 2012, the wind turbine has generated over 1,113,000 kwh of clean power and saved over $100,000 in energy costs (as of 6/2019).
+The City of Milwaukee's Environmental Collaboration Office (ECO), formerly the Office of Environmental Sustainability, and Port Milwaukee partnered to install a Northern Power 100-kilowatt wind turbine at the Port's administration building near the shore of Lake Michigan.
+The wind turbine is an important symbol of the City's clean energy future.

 Milwaukee’s wind turbine is part of the City’s initiative to reduce energy use and increase renewable energy projects on City facilities.
 ECO is currently planning additional solar energy projects to complement this renewable energy source.

 - Final Proposal PowerPoint.
 The final proposal presentation was given during a public meeting at Bay View High School on March 14, 2011.
 This proposal placed the Northern Power 100-kilowatt wind turbine at the Port Authority Building site.
 Construction began on the turbine on November 14, 2011.

 - Height Comparison with other Landmarks.
 See how the proposed wind turbine compares in height with utility scale wind turbines, Bayview Terrace, MMSD smokestack and other Milwaukee landmarks.

 - Frequently Asked Questions.
 OES provided this Frequently Asked Questions document to help address questions you may have about the project, and provide additional resources to learn about wind, similar projects and what this opportunity means for Milwaukee's clean energy future.